Mountain View, California: Geography

-To the west lie the Santa Cruz Mountains.
-The city was named for these, which separate it from the Pacific Ocean.
-The two ranges demarcate the Santa Clara Valley.

 Neighborhoods

-Most of Mountain View consists of residential neighborhoods.
-Business parks are located mostly in the North Shoreline neighborhood, north of Highway 101 and east of Highway 85.

-The Blossom Valley neighborhood comprises five smaller neighborhoods: Springer Meadows, Varsity Park, Blossom Valley Estates, Springer Trees, and Gest Ranch/.
-The neighborhood's ranch-style housing was built in the 1950s and 1960s on orchard land.
+The Blossom Valley neighborhood comprises five smaller neighborhoods: Springer Meadows, Varsity Park, Blossom Valley Estates, Springer Trees, and Gest Ranch subdivision known as Miramonte Oaks which borders Los Altos.
+This would be one of the more exclusive areas, this development was built in 1963 to about 1965.
+The other neighborhood's ranch-style housing were built in the 1950s and 1960s on orchard land.

 The Cuernavaca neighborhood is located off Crestview Drive near the Sunnyvale border.
 This neighborhood used to be the location of a cherry orchard, and later a nine-hole golf course and swim club before it was turned into housing, which was completed in 1989.
 Most of the housing in Cuernavaca is Spanish-style, with red tiled roofs.

 The Monta Loma neighborhood is located between the bounds of San Antonio Road, Middlefield Road, Rengstorff Avenue and Central Expressway.
-Currently Monta Loma houses a collection of California-style mid-century modern houses by Joseph Eichler, John Calder Mackay, and Mardell Building Company.
+Monta Loma houses a collection of California-style mid-century modern houses by Joseph Eichler, John Calder Mackay, and Mardell Building Company.

+Hazardous waste

+Due to its history as a center for semiconductor manufacturing, Mountain View has seven sites on the Environmental Protection Agency's Final National Priorities List (NPL), a list of hazardous waste sites in the United States eligible for long-term remedial action financed under the federal Superfund program.
+The sites were formerly used by companies including Fairchild Semiconductor, Intel, Raytheon, CTS Printex Inc., Spectra-Physics, Jasco Chemical, GTE and Teledyne.
+These seven sites make up a portion of the 22 NPL sites in Santa Clara County, which are included in the total of 94 sites in California.